Reality Sandwiches: "Dream Record: June 8, 1955"

 An account of a dream about an encounter with the apparition of Joan Vollmer who was shot to death when her husband, William S. Burroughs, in a drunken stupor, decided to play William Tell with a shot glass.
 Ginsberg had been in Mexico City visiting the couple only a short time before the shooting.
 He says at the beginning of the poem that he has returned to Mexico City.
 There he encounters Joan, and they talk about their friends: Jack Kerouac, Herbert Huncke, and someone named Kenney.
 Then, when Ginsberg realizes it is a dream and that Joan is dead, he asks more profound questions: "what kind of knowledge have the dead? can you still love your mortal acquaintances? what do you remember of us?"
 Ginsberg then sees a grave.
 This paratactical shift, according to Ginsberg, was a major breakthrough.
 This breakthrough was integral in the development of what he would call his "ellipse" technique or the "eyeball kick."
 Ginsberg's study of haiku, Ezra Pound, Paul Cézanne, and the poetry of the Surrealists was also important in the development of this technique, but Ginsberg often pointed to "Dream Record" as a breakthrough poem.
 This was also the poem that Ginsberg sent to Kenneth Rexroth which Rexroth hated because he said it was too stilted.
 Rexroth told Ginsberg he should free up his voice, write from his heart.
 Soon after that Ginsberg wrote Howl.
 Howl shows the effects of his earlier breakthrough: the "eyeball kick," for example, is employed throughout the poem.

-"To An Old Poet In Perú"
+"To An Old Poet In Peru"

 Allen Ginsberg was travelling in South America in 1960 with Lawrence Ferlinghetti.
-After being in Chile and Bolivia, he arrived alone to Perú, approximately in May.
+After being in Chile and Bolivia, he arrived alone to Peru, approximately in May.
 He spent some weeks camping near to Machu Picchu.
 Then in Lima he knew the Peruvian poet Martín Adán who was living in the Hotel El Comercio where Ginsberg rented a room.
-During those days he wrote some poems of Reality Sandwiches, like the long "To An Old Poet In Perú" that has three parts: the one that named the poem, "Die Greatly In Thy Solitude" and "The Dazzling Intelligence".
+During those days he wrote some poems of Reality Sandwiches, like the long "To An Old Poet In Peru" that has three parts: the one that named the poem, "Die Greatly In Thy Solitude" and "The Dazzling Intelligence".
 The poem describes a closer relationship and fine sympathy between the two poets.
 The poem was translated to Spanish by the Peruvian poet Antonio Cisneros and published on the # 7 of the Amaru magazine on 1968.